The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Methods: Simulations, ray tracing, and data

-To emulate what we really observe, we find the null geodesics connecting the observer to each individual source (DM particle, halo, etc...).
-To do so, we use the methodology described in \citet{Breton2019imprints} which consists in the following steps.
-First, we launch a light-ray towards the comoving direction of the source.
-However, due to deflections induced by the matter density field, the photon will probably not hit the source.
+To emulate what we really observe, we found the null geodesics connecting the observer to each individual source (the dark matter particle, halo, etc.).
+To do so, we used the methodology described in \citet{Breton2019imprints}, which consists of the following steps.
+First, we launch a light ray towards the comoving direction of the source.
+However, due to deflections induced by the matter-density field, the photon will probably not hit the source.
 If that is the case, we then iterate on the initial conditions using a Newton-like method until the angle subtended by the source's comoving position and the photon at the same distance is smaller than a given threshold (in our case, set to 10~milliarcsecond).
-Once the null geodesic connecting the observer and a source is found, we estimate all the contributions to the observed redshift at first-order in metric perturbations, accounting for local and integrated terms using either a linear decomposition of the redshift or its exact definition.
-We also provide several (partial) redshift definitions which progressively incorporate part of the relativistic effects in order to disentangle the various contributions \footnote{Although we implemented the possibility to give any peculiar velocity to the observer $\bm{v}_0$, for simplicity we decide to set $\bm{v}_0=\bm{0}$ in this release.}:
+Once the null geodesic connecting the observer and a source is found, we estimate all the contributions to the observed redshift at first order in metric perturbations, accounting for local and integrated terms using either a linear decomposition of the redshift or its exact definition.
+We also provide several (partial) redshift definitions that progressively incorporate part of the relativistic effects in order to disentangle the various contributions\footnote{Although we implemented the possibility to give any peculiar velocity to the observer $\bm{v}_0$, for simplicity we decided to set $\bm{v}_0=\bm{0}$ in this release.}:

-where $g_{\mu\nu}k^{\mu}u^{\nu} = -ack^0 \left( 1 + \phi/c^2 + \bm{v}\cdot\bm{n}/c + \frac{1}{2}\left(\frac{v}{c}\right)^2 \right)$, the subscripts `$o$' and `$s$' denotes an evaluation at the observer and the source respectively, and $z_n$ gives the different redshifts provided for each single source. $z_0$ is the comoving redshift (from background expansion), $z_1$ also includes gravitational redshift, $z_2$ includes the Doppler effect and $z_3$ adds the transverse Doppler effect. $z_4$ includes the contribution to the final redshift from all the effects including ISW-RS effect. $z_5$ is the exact redshift definition which should match $z_4$ (except for some small higher order contributions).
+where $g_{\mu\nu}k^{\mu}u^{\nu} = -ack^0 \left( 1 + \phi/c^2 + \bm{v}\cdot\bm{n}/c + \frac{1}{2}\left(\frac{v}{c}\right)^2 \right)$, the subscripts `$o$' and `$s$' denote an evaluation at the observer and the source, respectively, and $z_n$ gives the different redshifts provided for each single source. $z_0$ is the comoving redshift (from background expansion), $z_1$ also includes gravitational redshift, $z_2$ includes the Doppler effect and $z_3$ adds the transverse Doppler effect.
+The $z_4$ includes the contribution to the final redshift from all the effects, including the ISW-RS effect.
+The $z_5$ is the exact redshift definition and should match $z_4$ (except for some small higher-order contributions).